christianmlong/personal/blog/content/twisted_on_windows_part2.md

 Windows provides some built-in accounts for this purpose:

-* The [LOCAL_SYSTEM](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190%28v=vs.85%29.aspx) account is still quite privileged.
+* The [LocalSystem](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190%28v=vs.85%29.aspx) account (`NT AUTHORITY\SYSTEM`) is still quite privileged.

-* The [NETWORK_SERVICE](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684272%28v=vs.85%29.aspx) account allows the service to access network resources on the Windows network.
-However, we don't need to run as the NETWORK_SERVICE account if we are just serving local resources.
+* The [NetworkService](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684272%28v=vs.85%29.aspx) account (`NT AUTHORITY\NetworkService`) allows the service to access network resources on the Windows network.
+However, we don't need to run as the NetworkService account if we are just serving local resources.

-* The [LOCAL_SERVICE](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684188%28v=vs.85%29.aspx) account has traditionally been the account Windows sysadmins used for services.
+* The [LocalService](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684188%28v=vs.85%29.aspx) account (`NT AUTHORITY\LocalService`) has traditionally been the account Windows sysadmins used for services.
 It does, however, have [some drawbacks](https://social.technet.microsoft.com/Forums/en-US/57e8b300-b3f7-4005-927b-e7b7b6a7097b/are-virtual-accounts-more-secure-than-local-service-accounts?forum=winserversecurity).
-There is only one LOCAL_SERVICE account per machine.
+There is only one LocalService account per machine.
 Let's say you want to set up multiple services per server (a database and a web server, for example).
-If you assign permissions to the LOCAL_SERVICE account for the benefit of one service, those permissions are shared by all the services that use that account.
+If you assign permissions to the LocalService account for the benefit of one service, those permissions are shared by all the services that use that account.

 None of these are ideal.
 We're going to be using a different account type, covered in the next section.